kboom/iga-adi-sm/exercises/ex1.md

 Java HotSpot(TM) 64-Bit Server VM (build 25.172-b11, mixed mode)
 ```

+If you choose to browse the codebase in an editor,
+make sure you have *Lombok* plugin installed and
+that *annotation processing* is on.
+If in doubt,
+ask you colleague first.

 ## Configuration options

 Examine the contents of the following type